tangt64/training_memos/government/KOICA/command-collection.md

 StrictHostKeyChecking=no
 EOF

+## If the package sshpass not install, run this command
 node1# dnf install sshpass -y
 node1# for i in node{1..3} ; do sshpass -pcentos ssh root@$i 'dnf update -y' ; done
 node1# for i in node{1..3} ; do sshpass -pcentos scp /etc/hosts root@$i.example.com:/etc/hosts ; done